mbutler/war-machine-log/docs/rules-audit.md

 #### Issues Found:
 1. **Missing Classes**: Half-Elf class is mentioned in the table of contents but not implemented.
 The code has "halfling" but the rules use "halfing" (appears to be a typo in the rules for "halfling").
-2. **Optional Classes**: Druid and Mystic classes are not implemented, though they are marked as optional in the rules.
+2. **Optional Classes**: Druid and Mystic classes are implemented as optional classes; their requirements and progression should be re-verified against the RC.
 3. **Class Requirements**: Current requirements in `classes.ts` appear correct but need verification against full class descriptions.
-4. **Prime Requisites**: The prime requisite handling needs verification - some classes have dual primes (e.g., Elf has STR/INT).
+4. **Prime Requisites**: The prime requisite handling (including dual primes like Elf STR/INT and Mystic STR/DEX/WIS) needs verification.

 #### Current Implementation:
 ```typescript